samozzy/guides/content/news/test-news.md

 draft = false
 image = "/img/about-bg.jpg"
 tags = ["test"]
-title = "Here is a test post!" slug = "test" author = "The Doctor"
+title = "This is a news post!" slug = "test" author = "The Doctor"

 +++

 # Heading 1
+This is the news.

 ## Heading 2
 Have some content.